 Reflect, share your story, and celebrate

-GSWISE Silver Award Resources:
+GSWISE Silver Award Virtual Training

 For more information about the Girl Scout Silver Award guidelines, join us for one of our upcoming award trainings.
 This training is not mandatory, but highly encouraged for girls/troops interested in earning the Girl Scout Silver Award.